-Waterfront Sculpture Park is located in Ludington’s popular harbor and home to 9 bronze sculptures placed throughout the walkable waterfront park, and each depicts and tells the story of Ludington’s rich history.
+Waterfront Sculpture Park is located in Ludington’s popular harbor and home to nine bronze sculptures placed throughout the walkable waterfront park, and each depicts and tells the story of Ludington’s rich history.
 Enjoy the playground and catch the iconic SS Badger returning or departing from Ludington.

 Opportunities for hiking, biking, canoeing or kayaking excursions abound, with rental options if you don’t yet have your own gear.
-Check out the Shoreline Cycling Club and their publication, DIRTroad for thorough descriptions and maps of the area’s cycling routes.
+Check out the Shoreline Cycling Club and its publication, DIRTroad for thorough descriptions and maps of the area’s cycling routes.

 Ludington is considered one of the best ports on Lake Michigan for salmon and trout, and fishing is a year-round sport on our lakes and rivers, on your own or through a charter.
 Ludington is also the location of the famous Offshore Classic Fishing Tournament in July.

-Boaters will find several options for public boat launches and excellent marinas in Ludington with accommodations for vessels up to 125 feet in length.
+Boaters will find several options for public boat launches and excellent marinas in Ludington, with accommodations for vessels up to 125 feet in length.
 Stearns Park Beach on Lake Michigan in Ludington has many amenities and is perfect for families.
-Another favorite Lake Michigan beach site is ‘First Curve’, with over three miles of shoreline on M116 on the way to Ludington State Park.
+Another favorite Lake Michigan beach site is “First Curve,” with over three miles of shoreline on M-116 on the way to Ludington State Park.

 THE LAKESHORE AND THE FOREST

 Our vast Lake Michigan shoreline hosts water and nature lovers of all generations.
 So too does the popular Ludington State Park, situated between Lake Michigan and Hamlin Lake.
 It is home to over 5,000 acres of scenic sand dunes, ponds, marshlands and forest.
-There are campgrounds, many miles of hiking trails, and in designated areas biking and wheeled traffic are permitted.
+There are campgrounds, many miles of hiking trails, and in designated areas, biking and wheeled traffic are permitted.